 *Officers are denoted with an asterisk

-The Benevolence Steward chairs the Christian Outreach Committee.
-Both the Benevolence Steward and the committee members are elected for three year terms.
+The Chair of the Christian Outreach Committee and the committee members are elected for three year terms.
 They receive and seek opportunities to use the portion of the annual budget allocated to outreach or solicited for specific purposes.

 The Stewardship Committee meets once a month, most months of the year, usually on Sundays before worship or on a Wednesday evening.
 The term for a member is three years.
 The work is vitally important because the Committee organizes and runs the Fall Stewardship pledge campaign to fund the programs and activities of the church.
 The Stewardship Committee has 12 members, one of whom is the liaison to, and a voting member of, the Church Council.

 This committee reaches out to those interested in learning more about our church, encourages them to join, and helps them integrate themselves into the life of the Church.
 The term of a committee member is three years.

 The Christian Faith Formation Committee coordinates, promotes and provides advice, feedback and logistical support to the various religious education and faith based programs for children, youth and adults.
 The Christian Faith Formation Committee reports to the Church Council.
 As of 2022, it includes the former Church School Task Force.